 And it was something Nitake felt she couldn’t keep to herself.
 She had to tell her family.

-“I love them so much, and so I felt the only way to truly love them was to show them the love of God as well,” she says, adding that her family’s response has been overwhelmingly positive.
+“I love them so much, and so I felt the only way to love them truly was to show them the love of God as well,” she says, adding that her family’s response has been overwhelmingly positive.

 Mike, Nitake’s father, says he witnessed a change in the strength of his daughter’s convictions.